MichaelBenliyan/Racing_Game_With_NEAT_AI/README.md

 # Racing Game Against Trained AI
-This is a car racing game against an AI trained using the NEAT module in python.
+This is a car racing game against an AI trained using the NEAT module in Python.

 Press "Open in Gitpod" button below to play!